ben-zen/ddns-updater/README.md

 # ddns-updater #

-It updates Hurricane Electric dynamic DNS records, ideally as a service.
+A Hurricane Electric dynamic DNS record updater, designed to be run as a service on Linux, with example SystemD unit files provided.

+This implementation has checks to not try to update a record if it's currently the same address; this reduces the traffic to the DDNS service.
+The default endpoint for this is [ifconfig.me](https://ifconfig.me/ip/), but any service which returns a plaintext body in an HTTP response that only contains the requesting client's IP address will work.

 ## Configuration format ##